Skip to content

 The Opuntia, a type of cactus, commonly called a prickly pear, produces a fruit, called a tuna, that tastes something like raspberries.
 The pads on the cactus are also edible and are used in many Mexican dishes, referred to as nopales.
 There are dozens of varieties of prickly pear cactus with fruit that tastes slightly different with each variety.
 In this recipe, we used a marmelade made from the Xoconostle variety of prickly pear, which is green in color and has a sourness to it as well as being sweet.

 Prickly pears are native to Mexico, and have long been used in Mexican cuisine and cultivated by Mexican farmers.
 The fruit can be eaten raw, cooked or made into a variety of foods such as jellies, jams and preserves.
 Additionally, prickly pears are used in traditional Mexican drinks, such as the popular Mexican aguas frescas, which are typically made with lime juice, sugar and the fruit of the prickly pear.
 The juice of the prickly pear is used to make jam and jelly.
-The Native American cultures of Mexico also have a long history of utilizing the various health benefits of consuming prickly pears, including their ability to aid digestion and alleviate inflammation.
+The Native American cultures of Mexico also have a long history of utilizing the various health benefits of consuming prickly pears.

 We created prickly pear ice cream when we received some mermelada de xoconostle (prickly pear marmalade) and prickly pear white balsamic reduction as gifts for Christmas.
 This is a smooth and creamy vanilla ice cream made with tequila, prickly pear balsamic vinegar and ribbons of prickly pear marmalade.
 Marmalade is a wonderful way to add a flavor to ice cream because it contains enough sugar that it doesn’t freeze solid when it is added to the ice cream.
 Getting enough flavor in the ice cream is difficult if fresh fruit is used, but the flavor is concentrated in the marmelade.
 The tequila is added to the ice cream because alcohol lowers the freezing temperature of the mix and helps keep the ice cream smooth as it freezes.
 Using tequila as the alcohol also gave the ice cream another layer of flavor and seemed appropriate since tequila is made from the blue agave plant, a succulent which is similar to a cactus.
 The ice cream stayed creamy, the preserves did not freeze solid, and the flavor was a big hit of prickly pear fruit.
 Perfect for dessert at the end of a Mexican dinner.